jikoso2/FootballTeamGameBot/README.md

 * Jobs - do 3 jobs
 * Goldenballswarehouse - donate 200 goldenballs to team warehouse
 * Sellingitems - 1 item for euro and 1 item for golden-balls - only poor items (you need have more than 1 poor item)
+* DonateItemWarehouse - if possible, donate warehouse using the weakest item in equipment (only poor items)

 #### Runtime configuration modification